 The following year, create a second scaffold whorl.
 The tree will be taller now, so select another set of four branches to keep about two feet (61 cm.) higher than the first set.
 Choose branches that don’t fall over the older primary limbs.
 Repeat as above to create a second scaffold.

 Once the tree is three years old, it’s time to promote outward growth by pruning out new vertical limbs.
 At this point you will need loppers or pruning saws, not shears.
 Again, clean the tools prior to use.
 Also, prune out any dead or diseased limbs and dead fruit.
 Cut back any suckers at the base of the tree.
 Remove any crossed branches.

 Cherries are prone to disease, so be sure to clean up all the discarded remnants.
 Also, cover all cuts with a tree sealant to fend off disease.

 In summary, when you prune cherries, remember your goal.
 You are trying to create a tree that is well balanced, open and manageable, as well as aesthetically pleasing.
 There is no real science for pruning fruit trees.
 Some of it is trial and error.
-Look at the tree carefully and try to envision it as it will look when leafed out in the summer and eliminate any shoots that seem too closely spaced.
+Look at the tree carefully and try to envision it as it will look when it’s leafed out in the summer, and eliminate any shoots that seem too closely spaced.